Robust maximization of asymptotic growth: A thorough treatment of the one-dimensional case

-\section{A Thorough Treatment of the One-Dimensional Case}
+\section{A thorough treatment of the one-dimensional case}

 This section considers the case $d=1$, where $E=(\alpha,\beta)$ is a bounded interval.
-If $E=\reals$, then $\blambda = 0$ holds by Proposition \ref{P:blambda_test}, because the coordinate process under $\qprob$ is recurrent.
-If $E$ is a half bounded interval, it is possible for: \begin{itemize} \item $\blambda = 0$, even though there is explosion under $\qprob$ --- see Example \ref{Exa:qexpl_lam0}. \item $\blambda > 0$, even though there is no explosion under $\qprob$ --- see Example \ref{Exa:corr_gbm} with $d=1$. \end{itemize} and hence making a general statement connecting $\blambda > 0$ with explosion or non-explosion under $\qprob$ is difficult.
-Thus, to enlighten the connections with relative arbitrages the following will assumed throughout the section: \begin{ass} Assumption \ref{ass: basic} holds for $E=(\alpha,\beta)$ with $-\infty < \alpha < \beta < \infty$. \end{ass}
+If $E=\reals$, then $\blambda= 0$ holds by Proposition~\ref{Pblambdatest}, because the coordinate process under $\qprob$ is recurrent.
+If $E$ is a half-bounded interval, it is possible for: \begin{itemize} \item$\blambda= 0$, even though there is explosion under $\qprob$; see Example~\ref{Exaqexpllam0}. \item$\blambda> 0$, even though there is no explosion under $\qprob$; see Example~\ref{Exacorrgbm} with $d=1$. \end{itemize} Hence making a general statement connecting $\blambda> 0$ with explosion or nonexplosion under $\qprob$ is difficult.
+Thus to enlighten the connections with relative arbitrages, the following will assumed throughout the section:\vadjust{\goodbreak} \begin{ass} Assumption~\ref{assbasic} holds for $E=(\alpha,\beta)$ with $-\infty< \alpha< \beta< \infty$. \end{ass}

-Under the validity of Assumption \ref{A:one_dim}, results are provided that almost completely cover all the cases that can occur.
+Under the validity of Assumption~\ref{Aonedim}, results are provided that almost completely cover all the cases that can occur.